-Saint Louis University’s orthopaedic traumatology fellowship offers a diverse experience incorporating nine full-time traumatologists all with designated areas of interest and expertise.
+Saint Louis University’s orthopaedic traumatology fellowship offers a diverse experience incorporating four full-time traumatologists all with designated areas of interest and expertise.

 SSM Health Saint Louis Hospital

 The trauma service at SSM Health Saint Louis Hospital has a chief resident, a senior resident, three junior residents, an orthopaedic intern, a surgical rotator, and varying numbers of medical students from SLU.
 Additionally, a trauma nurse practitioner and clinical trauma nurse help manage the service.